 The course is on good tarmac roads except at the finish where you cross grass to get onto the running track.
 The route is well signposted and marshalled with accurate mile markers and directional arrows throughout.

-There are 3 water stations on the course, situated at 3 miles, 6 miles and 9miles and at the finish.
+There are 4 water stations on the course, situated at 3 miles, 6 miles, 9 miles and 11.5 miles and at the finish.
 The course is predominately flat with no testing hills.
 It is also registered with the Scottish Athletics and is certified as accurate.

 We have priority on all roads along the route.
 However, please keep to the left hand side of the road at all times as it might be necessary for emergency and officials vehicles to travel along the route.